 Congratulations on the results.
 I wanted to understand you've highlighted your eMACH.ai wins in terms of platform revenue.
 You know, quarter and quarter, there's a strong uptake.
-So there is no significant change in the volume of the GeM contract, and there's no lumpiness there on the account, and most of this is coming from the new client wins. just wanted to clarify that.
+So there is no significant change in the volume of the GeM contract, and there's no lumpiness there on the account, and most of this is coming from the new client wins.
+A new client wins just wanted to clarify that.